Friends, let’s be honest.

 - 1 cup frozen peas

-- Preheat oven to 375 degrees and prepare a casserole dish with butter (one large or two small dishes).
+- Preheat oven to 375 degrees and prepare a casserole dish with a little of the butter.
 Set aside.

 - Cook pasta in salted water according to directions.